-The Business Office will make your tuition statement available through Edgewood Express.
+Statements will be available to view on Edgewood Express prior to the beginning of the start of the semester.
 See tuition payment options listed below.
-Contact the Business Office through Edgewood Central at 663-4300 regarding any questions on your billing statement or if you do not receive a billing statement prior to the start of classes.
+Contact Edgewood Central at 663-4300 regarding any questions on your billing statement or if you do not receive a billing statement prior to the start of classes.